borjaMontseny/borjaMontseny/README.md

 </div>

 ## 👨🏻‍💻 About me
-* Currently I am studying Web Development
+* Web Development Student
-* I started coding through a Full-Stack Bootcamp focused on Java, Spring and Angular
-* I am currently in a Data Bootcamp focused on SQL, PowerBI and Oracle Data Integrator
+* Currently doing my internship at T-Systems Iberia as a Data Analyst (SQL, PowerBI and Oracle Data Integrator)
 * Repositories in English, Spanish and Catalan
 <div align="center">